RENCI/apsviz-timeseriesdb-ingest/README.md

 Follow the installation instructions for that repo.
 It creates and PostgreSQL database, that serves data using a Django Rest Framework (DRF) app.

-The gauge data that is being ingested cans currently be accessed from the apsviz-timeseriesdb.edc.renci.org VM in the following directory:
+The gauge data that is being ingested can be accessed on Sterling using k8s the directory path is:

-/projects/ees/TDS/DataHarvesting/DAILY_HARVESTING/

-On Sterling using k8s the directory path is:

 /data/ast-run-harvester/